Research FAQ, COVID-19

 Has research funding been impacted?

-I’m a graduate student at UPEI.
+I’m a graduate or undergraduate honours student at UPEI.
 What do I need to know?

 Yes.
-Stage One of UPEI's Operational Ease-Back Plan begins on May 25, 2020 and allows further opportunities for research to continue.
+Stage Two of UPEI's Operational Ease-Back Plan began on June 15, 2020 and allows further opportunities for research to continue.
 The Plan allows research that can be conducted remotely to proceed as previously had been determined, and allows research that must be performed on-site or in the field to resume without any additional research plans being submitted.

 However, before laboratory work can resume, laboratory supervisors must submit a Return to Laboratory Work Plan to their Dean that outlines procedures that will be undertaken to ensure the maximum occupancy of research spaces and physical distancing guidelines are met.
 The Dean will obtain the necessary approvals for this plan before lab work can resume.